Our firm is committed to providing exceptional legal services and in meeting our clients' legal objectives in

 Maria Deanna P. Santos is a dual citizen of Canada and the Philippines and is a lawyer in both jurisdictions.
-She was called to the Bar in both countries.
-She has been a lawyer for more than twenty years in both jurisdictions.
-Her main area of practice at present is Canadian citizenship, immigration and refugee law.
-Her interest in this area of law arose from her graduate research on international law and migration studies which led her to study Canada's immigration laws and the Live-in Caregiver Program.
-Her PhD dissertation entitled, “Human Rights and Migrant Domestic Work: A Comparative Analysis of the Socio-Legal Status of Filipina Migrant Domestic Workers in Canada and in Hong Kong” had been published by Martinus Nijhoff / Brill Academic Publishers in 2005 as part of the Raoul Wallenberg Human Rights Institute Series.
+She was called to the Bar in April 1995 in the Philippines and in January 2007 in Ontario, Canada.
+For more than ten years to date, her legal practice has mainly focused on Canadian citizenship, immigration and refugee law.
+Her interest in this area of law stemmed from her graduate research on international law and migration studies which led her to study Canada's immigration laws and the Live-in Caregiver Program in particular.
+Her doctoral dissertation entitled, “Human Rights and Migrant Domestic Work: A Comparative Analysis of the Socio-Legal Status of Filipina Migrant Domestic Workers in Canada and in Hong Kong,” was published by Martinus Nijhoff / Brill Academic Publishers in 2005 as part of the Raoul Wallenberg Human Rights Institute Series.

 Her other area of interest is international human rights law, having completed a master’s degree in this field from the Raoul Wallenberg Institute of Human Rights and Humanitarian Law, Lund University in Sweden, and completed various human rights programs.
 She also worked as a human rights advisor at the Centre for Human Rights and Equity at York University and as a Director for the National Capital Region of the Commission on Human Rights in the Philippines prior to establishing her own legal practice in Canada.

 A summary of her educational credentials follow: